Odonno/azuread-react-dotnet-core-example/readme.md

+# A memo on how to implement Azure AD authentication using React and .NET Core

 ![Azure AD logo](https://miro.medium.com/max/900/1*zBRB2ndXYp9xTlCNsT7pag.png)

 I found many ways to implement Azure AD authentication using React and a .NET Core 2.x backend.
 In this article, I will demonstrate how to implement this type of authentication.